 - Add the soy milk and mix again until doughy

-- Check if you can roll some of it into a ball – it should be sticky enough to do so but if it’s still too crumbly, add a tiny bit more soy milk until it’s sticky enough to roll into balls.
-When rolling , you’ll find that you’re more pressing them into balls than rolling, this is fine, press into a ball and then roll a bit to make it nice and round and even. (see picture below)
+- Check if you can roll some of it into a ball – it should be sticky enough to do so but if it’s still too crumbly, add a tiny bit more milk until it’s sticky enough to roll into balls.
+When rolling , you’ll find that you’re more pressing them into balls than rolling, this is fine, press into a ball and then roll a bit to make it nice and round and even.
+Pat down with a fork gently to flatten.

 - Place onto a baking tray lined with greaseproof paper